Liz and the Blue Bird: Music

 The crew also included Saito Shigeru as music producer, Yôta Tsuruoka as sound director, and Oowara Masahiro as supervising director of the wind band.
 The band Homecomings provided the theme song for the film, "Songbirds", which is the second song heard during the end credits.
 The end credits also start with a second original song titled "Girls, Dance, Staircase", composed by Ushio with lyrics by Yamada, although Ushio "added a few words so that they would fit with the music in a more interesting way".
 At Yamada's idea, the song was sung by a boy soprano, which Ushio called "a brilliant idea.
 The boy soprano has this feeling of not being distinctly male or female which I guess really fits in with the film's mix of the subjective and objective."
 Commenting on how he composed the song, Ushio stated that "whilst the song sounds holy, it should also express the more personal and private aspects of a girl.
 Getting this balance right was very difficult.
 The piece should have elements of religious music without being too much like a religious piece, so it was very much like threading a needle."

 Release

 The film was released in Japan on April 21, 2018 by Shochiku.
 Eleven Arts released the film the United States on November 9, 2018.
 It premiered in Canada on January 2, 2019.

-The fil, was later released on Blu-ray and DVD on December 5, 2018 in Japan.
+The film was later released on Blu-ray and DVD on December 5, 2018 in Japan.
 Eleven Arts later announced Shout!
 Factory, who is best known for releasing Super Sentai media in North America would be releasing Liz and the Blue Bird on home video in the region on March 5, 2019.

+On November 14, 2024, it was announced that GKIDS picked up the distribution rights to the film.